34 Facts About Alan Bennett

 Alan Bennett received the Laurence Olivier Award for Outstanding Contribution to British Theatre.

-Alan Bennett lived for 40 years on Gloucester Crescent in Camden Town in London but now lives a few minutes' walk away at Primrose Hill with his partner Rupert Thomas, the former editor of The World of Interiors magazine.
+Alan Bennett lived for 40 years on Gloucester Crescent in Camden Town, London, and in 2006 moved a few minutes' walk away to Primrose Hill with his partner Rupert Thomas, the former editor of The World of Interiors magazine.

 Alan Bennett had a long-term relationship with his former housekeeper, Anne Davies, until her death in 2009.